 | Automatic drivers | Hyundai i10 auto, VW Polo, BYD Dolphin Surf | The i10 automatic sits in group 1 - the cheapest automatic to insure. |

-Whatever car you choose, always compare insurance quotes before buying, consider telematics if you're a young driver, and remember that the cheapest car to insure for one person might not be the cheapest for another.
-Your individual circumstances – age, location, occupation, and driving history – all shape your final premium.
+Whatever car you choose, always compare insurance quotes before buying and remember that the cheapest car to insure for one person might not be the cheapest for another.
+Your individual circumstances - age, location, occupation, and driving history - all shape your final premium.
+Our guide on how to lower your car insurance premium covers every strategy in detail.